project-oak/oak/oak_channel/SPEC.md

 ## Layer Defintions

 Conceptually, the Oak Restricted Kernel Communication Protocol is made up of three layers.
-The [Invocation Layer](#invocation-layer) uses protocol buffers (protobuf) to define the methods exposed by the service.
+The [Invocation Layer](#invocation-layer) uses microRPC to define the methods exposed by the service.
 It is responsible for encoding requests and responses that wrap input parameters and return values.
 The [Message Layer](#message-layer) provides a logical wrapper for the encoded requests and responses.
 The [Frame Layer](#frame-layer) converts messages into frames which are then sent over the transport channel.

 ### Invocation Layer

 Methods define the functionality exposed by the service.
-Each method defines input parameters and return types.
-Protocol buffers (protobuf) is used to define which methods are available, the method IDs, input parameters and return types.
+Each method defines input parameters and return types. microRPC is used to define which methods are available, the method IDs, input parameters and return types. microRPC is also responsible for encoding method parameters and return values to bytes.
-The client and service convert the requests and responses into bytes using standard protobuf encoding.

 #### Invocation